What Is A Kit Lens good for

 Here's a list of the 5 advantages of using a kit lens on your camera.

 1. CREATIVITY.
 Kit lenses will still allow you to use your talents and creativity to shoot amazing photos.
-You can choose interest angles to make your photos more interesting, even with shooting a creative selfie, like the one below.
+You can choose unique angles to make your photos more interesting, even with shooting a creative selfie, like the one below.

 2. PRICE.
 These lenses are the most affordable way to get involved in DSLR photography.
 This is the biggest plus for choosing a kit lens to start with.